2026-05-26 04:11:33 | EST

-electricity price summer surge - AI chip demand, supply constraints, and capacity trends.
+electricity price summer surge - revenue momentum, earnings growth, and future outlook.
 Rising electricity prices combined with hotter-than-usual weather are driving up household cooling costs this summer.
 Consumers may see notably higher utility bills as demand for air conditioning increases, potentially straining budgets already affected by broader inflationary pressures.

 Live News